 Like passing through the set of a movie, New Zealand’s landscape is unbelievably beautiful.
 Nature lovers and luxury seekers alike will be mesmerized by the views on their doorstep.
 Get a room with a view and order a fine bottle of Sauvignon Blanc, and you’ll never want to leave.
 This is luxury at its best.
 But there are adrenaline activities too for those who like to be more active.
 From world-class surfing and beaches to skiing or sky diving, every day is set to be epic.

-Your journey can be relaxed or action packed.
+Your journey can be relaxed or action-packed.
 Whatever you indulge yourself in, finish your day with an immersive experience of New Zealand’s incredible gastronomy or a mouth-watering food and wine tour.
 Whether you want fine dining or cafes that are off the beaten track, you’ll be amazed by the culinary scene here.

 New Zealand is divided by the North Island and South Island.
-Many travelers consider South Island, the larger of the two, to be more beautiful.
+Many travellers consider South Island, the larger of the two, to be more beautiful.
 But there’s certainly a lot going on in the North in terms of culture, food and wine.
-North Island is also home to a gorgeous coastline and geothermal hotspots, as well as the country’s stylish capital city.
+North Island is also home to gorgeous coastline and geothermal hotspots, as well as the country’s stylish capital city.
 The capital, Wellington, has more places to eat per capita than New York City, and over to Hawkes Bay in the east you’ll find New Zealand’s oldest growing wine region.

-Known as the ‘Island of Wine’, Waiheke Island is located just off the North Island by Auckland, and you can enjoy everything from wine tours and fine dining to diving and snorkeling or hiking trails.
+Known as the ‘Island of Wine’, Waiheke Island is located just off the North Island by Auckland, and you can enjoy everything from wine tours and fine dining to diving and snorkelling or hiking trails.

 South Island is the land of mountains and fjords.
 This is where you’ll find the Southern Alps, large glaciers, and the country’s highest peak, Mount Cook.
 The Canterbury region attracts discerning foodies from across the globe, and Christchurch (its largest city) is famed for having a thriving art scene.
 On the Central Otago Wine Trail, there’s everything from scenic lakes and fishing trips to luxury ski resorts.
 While Marlborough, home of world-class Sauvignon Blanc, is the place to go for its spectacular waterways, coastal forests and stunning coves.